MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/install-configure-rms-connector.md

     -   If you later want to configure the connector from a 32-bit computer, also download RMSConnectorAdminToolSetup_x86.exe.

-    -   If you want to use the server configuration tool for the RMS connector, to automate the configuration of registry settings on you on-premises servers, also download GenConnectorConfig.ps1.
+    -   If you want to use the server configuration tool for the RMS connector, to automate the configuration of registry settings on your on-premises servers, also download GenConnectorConfig.ps1.

 3. On the computer on which you want to install the RMS connector, run **RMSConnectorSetup.exe** with Administrator privileges.

-4. On the Welcome page of the Microsoft Rights Management Connector Setup page, select **Install Microsoft Rights Management connector on the computer**, and then click **Next**.
+4. On the Welcome page of the Microsoft Rights Management Connector Setup, select **Install Microsoft Rights Management connector on the computer**, and then click **Next**.

 5. Read and agree to the RMS connector license terms, and then click **Next**.